5 easy ways to boost your energy levels

 1) Cut back on the sweet stuff

 Always reaching for the sweet stuff when you’ve hit a slump?
 Well, believe it or not, that mid-afternoon sugar rush could be doing you more harm than good.
-When you consume sugar, your bloody sugar levels can begin to rise in as little as 20 minutes, making you feel livelier and more awake.
+When you consume sugar, your blood sugar levels can begin to rise in as little as 20 minutes, making you feel livelier and more awake.
 However, they can dip just as quickly, causing you to crash and feel even worse than before.
 If you desperately need to curb those sugar cravings, choose a low sugar snack, such as our Carb Killa® protein bars.
 They contain low impact carbs, ensuring your blood sugar levels stay balanced, avoiding any crazy spikes.

 2) Stay hydrated